Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Block Encoding

 First, it will be useful to restate some important definitions that will be used frequently throughout this section. \begin{itemize} \item $D$ is the number of distinct, non-zero values in $G'$, and $d\in \{0, \ldots, D-1\}$ is a label indicating a specific value \item $M$ is the maximum multiplicity of any non-zero element in $G'$, and $m\in \{0, \ldots M-1\}$ is a label that distinguishes different elements with the same value. \item $S$ is the maximum number of nonzero elements per row or column (in the three dimensional groundwater flow case, both the column sparsity and row sparsity are $7$, making $S=7$), and $s_c\in \{0, \ldots, S\}$ indicates a specific non-zero element in a column. \item $i,j \in \{0, \ldots, N\}$ are row and column labels respectively. \end{itemize} Now, in addition to $O_c$ and $O_t$, described in section \ref{sec:encode-G}, we also need to define an out of bounds oracle $O_{rg}$ that does the following:

 Here, $i(d,m)$ and $j(d,m)$ denote the row and column indices determined by $(d,m)$.
 Following the symmetric block encoding circuit from \cite{Snderhauf2024}, we additionally require $MD = NS$ to ensure that the block encoding we construct is Hermitian.
-This can be achieved by padding both $M$ and $S$.\\
+This can be achieved by padding both $M$ and $S$.

 Before we start, we define distinct elements in a way that simplifies the block encoding.
 There are four distinct sections of $G'$ as given in eq. \ref{eq:G-def}: Section $00$: $a=b$, Section $01$: $b = a \pm 1$, and Section $10$: $b = a \pm N^{1/3}$, and Section $11$: $b= a \pm N^{2/3}$.
 With this, we label every item as $d = d^{ind} || d^{val}$ where $d^{ind}\in\{0,1\}^2$ is an indicator of which section $d$ is a part of and $d^{val}$ is the label indicating which distinct value $d$ is.
-From this, we get that if two elements in $G'$, $d_1$ and $d_2$, have the same value but are in different sections, then they will be treated as distinct values under this new labeling.\\ So, if we let $D^{init}$ be the actual number of distinct elements in $G'$ and $D'$ be the number of distinct elements after relabeling every $d$ as $d^{ind} || d^{val}$, then we get that $4 \leq D' \leq 4D^{init}$.
+From this, we get that if two elements in $G'$, $d_1$ and $d_2$, have the same value but are in different sections, then they will be treated as distinct values under this new labeling.